Wednesday, May 08, 2024

 why does my Beloved go roadside & thumb rain?

-hear the raven pray to bathe in a crumb rain.
+two ravens caw to bathe in a crumb rain.

 No comments: